 This is the first book to detail the secret exploits of this elite regiment and it has been based on rare first-hand interviews with operators themselves.
 Some of their exploits may seem far-fetched, even impossible, but then, truth is often stranger than fiction.

 It is a history of high adventure and daring, courage and humanism, be it driving through the streets of a neighbouring capital, knocking out trains, bridges and installation or swooping out of the morning skies then, with the ability to hit hard and fast, attacking and taking their leave, the devastation complete, the mission accomplished.

-This edition, which combines the original and the subsequent pictorial editions—originally published in the mid-1980s and long since out of print—is presented in a modern, attractive, upgraded format and includes photographs not previously seen in colour.
+This edition—originally published in the mid-1980s and long since out of print—is presented in a modern, attractive, upgraded format and contains pictures previously not seen in colour.